Even though all pens essentially serve the same purpose, the best writing pen can make a significant difference.

 If you are interested in the experience of sitting down with a pen and writing, the first category will be your go-to.

-For people who are looking for function over form, the second category will be your jam.
+However, for people who are looking for function over form, the second category will be your jam.

 A Fast Breakdown of Each Pen Type

 Fountain pens use a feed that brings liquid ink down to a pen nib.
 This pen has flowing liquid ink for smooth continuous writing.
 Note that the ink dries quickly, so requires a bit more upkeep than other types.
-It's great for sitting down for a little writing or journalling.
+However, it's great for sitting down for a little writing or journalling.

 A rollerball pen fuses the best parts of ballpoint and fountain pens.
 It has both a small ball that rolls at the tip of the pen and smooth liquid ink, creating a wonderful writing experience without the pesky maintenance.
 Best for taking notes and signing documents.